Freddie Freeman Player Props: Dodgers vs. Padres

-On Saturday, Freddie Freeman (.634 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers face the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 8:40 PM ET.
+Freddie Freeman -- with a slugging percentage of .634 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers versus the San Diego Padres, with Joe Musgrove on the mound, on May 7 at 7:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Padres.
+He had a one-hit showing in his most recent game (1-for-4) against the Padres.

 Freddie Freeman Game Info & Props vs. the Padres